What to do when the weather's particularly bad

 Beat the bad weather with these simple steps

 - Keep an eye on the weather forecast.
-It's good to know what to expect.
-You can watch it live below on this page.
+You can watch it live below on this page or download the Met Office App for up-to-date weather at your fingertips.

 - If bad weather is forecast, make sure you have everything you need.
-Check you've got enough medication and stock up on food to keep in the cupboards or freezer in case it's harder to leave the house.
+Check you've got enough medication and food in case it's harder to leave the house.
+A bottle of water could be handy if the water supply is interrupted.

 - Take extra care if the ground is slippery.
 Wear shoes with good grip and consider keeping salt and sand mixture handy to grit paths.
-You could ask your neighbours for help to clear paths or driveways clear in bad weather - the vast majority of people are more than happy to help.
+You could ask your neighbours for help to clear paths or driveways clear in bad weather – most people are more than happy to help.

 - Plan ahead when driving.
-Try to avoid going out in the car in bad weather if at all possible, and make sure you follow advice on driving conditions near you.
-If you do need to go out, keep blankets, some snacks and a shovel in the car in case you get stuck.
+Try to avoid going out in the car in bad weather if possible, and make sure you follow advice on driving conditions near you.
+If you do need to go out, pack up the following kit in case you get stuck: blankets, a bottle of water or flask of hot drink, some snacks, a shovel, a de-icer or scraper, a mobile phone and charger.

 Keep well this winter